pm2-hive/pm2-hive.github.io/docs/features/process-metrics.md

 ### Simple Metric: Simple value reporting

-This allow to expose values that can be read instantly.
+This allows to expose values that can be read instantly.

 ```javascript
 var probe = pmx.probe();